serio

 Boolean flags are also supported:

-class MyBitmask extends SBitmask.as(SUInt8) {
+class MyBitmask extends SBitmask.of(SUInt8) {

 flag1 = false;